 Raw Vs. Cooked Bones for Dogs

-There is a considerable difference between cooked and raw bones for dogs: cooked bones can lead to choking hazards.
-Also, when the bones are cooked: they become brittle, less soft, and still, which causes it to injure them if it breaks in their mouth.
+A considerable difference exists between cooked and raw bones for dogs: cooked bones can lead to choking hazards.
+Also, when the bones are cooked, they become brittle, less soft, and still, which causes them to injure themselves if they break in their mouth.

 - When bones break, it can lead to injuries in the dog’s mouth, gums, and tongue.

-- Upon swallowing bone: lodging in the esophagus or penetrating the soft tissues of the throat or esophagus.
+- Upon swallowing bone: lodging in the oesophagus or penetrating the soft tissues of the throat or esophagus.
 Results in choking when it enters the windpipe ( disturbing breathing).

-- Damaging intestines: entering in dog’s body: damages both the stomach and the intestines.
-Completely penetrating the intestine causes leakage direct into the abdomen: Resulting in abdomen infection ( that can be fatal).
+- Damaging intestines: entering in dog’s body damages both the stomach and the intestines.
+Completely penetrating the intestine causes leakage directly into the abdomen, resulting in an abdomen infection ( that can be fatal).

-- Pre-packaged bones have preservatives (helping in storing it longer) leads to thiamine deficiency.
+- Pre-packaged bones have preservatives (helping in storing them longer) lead to thiamine deficiency.

 Can Humans Eat raw Pig Feet?

-Porks have many bioactive meat compounds: creatine, taurine, and glutathione which provide benefits to humans.
+Porks have many bioactive meat compounds, creatine, taurine, and glutathione, which benefit humans.
 However, undercooked or raw food is never recommended for humans, as it has a lot of parasites, which can be highly dangerous for dogs.

 Talking about pig feet for pets: Can Dogs Eat Pig’s Feet?
-Yes, dogs can eat pig feet because it provides high protein and other nutrients.
-However, the real question is should owners give pig feet cooked or raw to their pets.
+Yes, dogs can eat pig feet because it provide high protein and other nutrients.
+However, the real question is whether owners should give their pets pig feet cooked or raw.

 Can Dogs Eat Pork Shoulder Bones?